 Did you know that everyday behaviors like eating, sleeping, and exercise impact your overall health more than anything else over the course of your lifetime?
-Good doctors, good genes and good luck play a part, too.
-But no matter your situation, you have more power than you may think to improve your health and in doing so, improve your life.
+Good doctors, good genes, and good luck play a part, too.
+But no matter your situation, you have more power than you may think to own your health and in doing so, improve your life.

 That’s not to say it’s easy!
 Changing any behavior takes time and patience, but it can be extra daunting to change a health behavior, like boosting your physical activity or losing weight.
 When it comes to health, you can’t always see the impact of your actions in the short term, or even in the long term.
 (How much did eating fruits and vegetables instead of cheese pizza actually improve your cholesterol?)